 The laid-back Colorado town of Salida boasts a wealth of trails for mountain bikers.
 Sitting as the crown jewel in a ring of 14,000-foot peaks, the town is an ideal hub for those seeking challenging terrain and variety.

 The Colorado Trail, the Continental Divide National Scenic Trail, the Great Divide Mountain Bike Route and the Rainbow Trail all cross paths in Salida.
-Whether you want an easy road ride on dirt, a challenging descent or an all-day high-altitude singletrack, Salida has it.
+Whether you want an easy road ride on dirt, a challenging descent or an all-day high-altitude singletrack, the town has what you're looking for.

 Check out these three of the dozens of Salida mountain bike trails: